syncfusion-content/angularjs-docs/angularjs/Grid/Getting-Started.md

 ---
 # Getting started

-Before getting started with the Grid, Please refer to [this page] (http://help.syncfusion.com/js/angularjs) for general information regarding the integrating Syncfusion widget's.
+Before getting started with the Grid, please refer to [this page] (http://help.syncfusion.com/js/angularjs) for general information regarding the integrating Syncfusion widget's.

 ## Preparing HTML document